Molajo/Fieldhandler/README.md

     require 'vendor/autoload.php';
 ```

-This instructs PHP to use Composer’s autoloader for **Filters** project dependencies.
+This instructs PHP to use Composer’s autoloader for **FieldHandler** project dependencies.

 #### Or, Install Manually

-Download and extract **Filters**.
+Download and extract **FieldHandler**.

 Copy the Molajo folder (first subfolder of src) into your Vendor directory.

-Register Molajo\Filters\ subfolder in your autoload process.
+Register Molajo\FieldHandler\ subfolder in your autoload process.

 About
 =====